jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 You'll also learn how to design rock-solid, efficient programs and how to solve any coding problem so you'll ace your technical interviews when it's time to get a programming job.

-At the end of the book you'll build your very own programming language as a final project.
-The language will be similar to Clojure.
-You'll design the language, build the parser, build the interpreter, including a fully-featured macro system, object-oriented programming, and modules, build a Web-based IDE, and put together a full-stack runtime environment.
-This project will make an incredible piece for your portfolio.
-How many people can say they've created their own programming language from scratch?
-At the end of this book, you'll be able to say just that.

 ## Software Engineering

 Thinking like a programmer means thinking like an engineer.
 You are *engineering* solutions in code to the problems you face.